bodokaiser/hangload.com/about/index.md

 - id: how-protect
   question: How can I protect my Hangload from getting stolen?
   answer: |
     Hangload is made of one closed steel frame with no bolts or screws attached.
-This way, it can be easily secured with a regular bike lock to the bike itself.
+Just pass your bike lock or chain through the Hangload frame when locking your bike.
 - id: what-bags
   question: What type of bags can I use with a Hangload?
   answer: |
     Hangload is ideal for carrying various bags and city-rucksacks in all shapes and sizes.
-It works best for bags with a max. handle length of 17cm.
+It works best with bags with a soft handle.
 - id: long-handles
-  question: Can I use Hangload with bags that have long handles?
+  question: Can hangload work with bags that have straps but no handle?
   answer: |
-    Some bags, especially shopping bags or some women handbags, have very long handles (longer than 17 cm).
-If you would hang this on your Hangload Banner the bag dangling by the long handles and possibly interfere with pedaling.
-To avoid this, wrap your bag handle around your rear rack and Hangload Banner toggle, as shown in the video above.
-- id: what-size
-  question: What size is a Hangload?
-  answer: |
-    The design of the Hangload makes it easy to move according to your needs, e.g. taller people would want to slide it a bit further back to avoid interfering with their pedalling.
+    Hangload can work with certain bags with thinner straps.
 - id: which-materials
   question: Which materials are used?
   answer: |